-To use SNTP in unicast mode, the SNTP SERVER IP ADDR setting must be set to the IP address of the SNTP/NTP server.
-Once this address is set and the SNTP FUNCTION setting is set to "Enabled", the C60 will attempt to obtain time values from the SNTP/NTP server.
-Since a number of time values are obtained and averaged, it generally takes three to four minutes until the C60 clock is closely synchronized with the SNTP/NTP server.
+To use SNTP in unicast mode, SNTP SERVER IP ADDR must be set to the SNTP/NTP server IP address.
+Once this address is set and SNTP FUNCTION is "Enabled", the C60 attempts to obtain time values from the SNTP/NTP server.
+Since many time values are obtained and averaged, it generally takes three to four minutes until the C60 clock is closely synchronized with the SNTP/NTP server.
 It may take up to one minute for the C60 to signal an SNTP self-test error if the server is offline.

-To use SNTP in broadcast mode, the SNTP SERVER IP ADDR setting must be set to "0.0.0.0" and the SNTP FUNCTION setting must be "Enabled".
+To use SNTP in broadcast mode, set the SNTP SERVER IP ADDR setting to "0.0.0.0" and SNTP FUNCTION to "Enabled".
 The C60 then listens to SNTP messages sent to the "all ones" broadcast address for the subnet.
-The C60 will wait up to eighteen minutes (greater than 1024 seconds) without receiving an SNTP broadcast message before signaling an SNTP self-test error.
+The C60 waits up to eighteen minutes (>1024 seconds) without receiving an SNTP broadcast message before signaling an SNTP self-test error.